Everything You Need to Know About the U.S. Citizenship Test

 - Reading.
 You must read one out of three sentences correctly to demonstrate that you can read in English.
 This is the Reading Test Vocabulary List from USCIS.

-There are a pool of 100 history and government questions that USCIS officers can ask, and officers may ask up to ten questions.
+There is a pool of 100 history and government questions that USCIS officers can ask, and officers may ask up to ten questions.
 You must answer six out of ten questions correctly to pass this part of the test.

 - Name one U.S. territory.